sc0tt/upscoot-server/README.md

 # Upscoot

-Upscoot is a services.
+Upscoot is a service.
 I use this to put my own things.

 This repository is the backend of the service.
 It is currently written in Python using Flask.